 You subscribe to an event by using the

-The handler method typically is the prefix 'On' followed by the event name, as shown above.
+The handler method typically has the prefix 'On' followed by the event name, as shown above.

 You unsubscribe using the

-It's important to note that I declared a local variable for the expression that represents the event handler.
+It's important that you declare a local variable for the expression that represents the event handler.
 That ensures the unsubscribe removes the handler.
 If, instead, you used the body of the lambda expression, you are attempting to remove a handler that has never been attached, which does nothing.

 In the next article, you'll learn more about typical event patterns, and different variations on this example.